anjana-analyst/Programming-Tutorials/Competitive Programming/Readme.md

 Write a program that for a given hour and minutes values calculates an angle in degree between the hour and the minute hands.
 Check whether the minute hand overlapping the hour hand at a given time.

 Day 22:<br>
-Write a python program to find if a given year is a leap year or not
+Write a program to find if a given year is a leap year or not

 Day 23:<br>
-Write a python program to convert integer values into binary
+Write a program to convert integer values into binary

 Day 24:<br>
 Write a code to convert an integer to roman numeral